Celarye/paperback-themes/README.md

 There are 2 type of themes that I made, the first are basic themes.
 This changes everything that is red in the standard theme (this does not include buttons which have destructive functions (like "Clear")):
+(All these themes support both light and dark mode)

 1) **CelaryeBlue**: A theme based on the blue color of my personal Paperback Discord role.
 2) **PaperbackBlue**: A theme based on the blue theme on Paperback.moe.